The Kickback (band): Weddings & Funerals

 The Kickback's sophomore album, produced by Dennis Herring, was released on July 14, 2017.
 It was announced by Billboard and Consequence of Sound, along with a premiere of their new single "Will T" on May 12, 2017.
+Weddings & Funerals saw the introduction of bassist and multi-instrumentalist Daniel Leu to the band's lineup.

+A demo from the album for the song "False Jeopardy" was used in the 2017 film To The Bone and quickly became the band's most-played song on streaming services.

+Singles, Hit Piece

+After the release of Weddings & Funerals, the band took an extended break.
+It was unclear if the band would reunite to make more music.
+However, the band reconvened in late 2019 and began working on a series of singles that were released from 2021-2023.

+In 2023, the band teamed with Chicago-based producer and mixer Noam Wallenberg (Vulfpeck, A$AP Rocky, Mac Miller) to begin working on their third LP.
+It was the first time the band had recorded an album in their home city, having tracked their last two records in Austin, Texas and Los Angeles, respectively.
+The album, Hit Piece, was previewed with three singles: "Very Nice Time", "2005", and "Hot Car" in early 2025.
+The album was released on April 18, 2025.

 Touring

 The band has developed a reputation for their live performance.
 The Kickback have toured nationally on multiple occasions and are known for their energy and Yost's aggressive interaction with audiences.
-Bands they have supported previously include Bush, White Rabbits, Smith Westerns, Manic Street Preachers, Here We Go Magic, Tapes n Tapes, Telekinesis, Ringo Deathstarr, Miracle Legion, and The Districts.
-The band has performed at South by Southwest, North by Northeast, Canadian Music Week, 80/35, Summerfest, Mile of Music, CMJ, among other notable music festivals.
+Bands they have supported previously include Bush, White Rabbits, Smith Westerns, Manic Street Preachers, Here We Go Magic, Tapes 'n Tapes, Telekinesis, Ringo Deathstarr, Miracle Legion, and The Districts.
+The band has performed at South by Southwest, North by Northeast, Canadian Music Week, 80/35, Summerfest, Mile of Music, CMJ, and others.